-fn the function to be optimized (minimized).
+the function to be optimized (minimized).
 The function should have as its first argument the vector of real-valued parameters to optimize, and return a scalar real result.
 NA and NaN values are not allowed.
+Note that fn can also be an external pointer object encapsulating a C/C++-level function pointer to a compiled functions which may offer considerable speed improvements.

-lower, upper two vectors specifying scalar real lower and upper bounds on each parameter to be optimized, so that the i-th element of lower and upper applies to the i-th parameter.
+lower, upper two vectors specifying scalar real lower and upper bounds on each parameter to be optimized, so that the i-th element of lower and upper applied to the ith parameter.
 The implementation searches between lower and upper for the global optimum (minimum) of fn.

-control a list of control parameters; see DEoptim.control.
+control a list of control parameters; see DEoptim. control.